-WASH Advocates is a nonprofit, nonpartisan initiative dedicated to helping solve the global safe drinking water, sanitation, and hygiene (WASH) challenge.
+WASH Advocates was a nonprofit, nonpartisan initiative dedicated to helping solve the global safe drinking water, sanitation, and hygiene (WASH) challenge.
 In 2012, I was their communications director and tasked with creating a new brand for the initiative, including a logo.

 I wanted a look that was different from the existing global water and sanitation looks (water drops or waves), but that still looked like part of the WASH coalition.
 It was also important for me to spell out the acronym since very few people know what it means and I didn’t want them to think of the verb “to wash.”